Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experiments

 \subsection{Computational Efficiency}

 While \mymethod~offers superior reconstruction accuracy, it is important to consider its computational demands.
 Training \mymethod~requires approximately 5 hours on a single A100 GPU, compared to 2 hours for the FCN.
 However, the primary concern for practical applications is inference time.
-In our evaluation on a validation set of 200 samples (Table \ref{tab:model_comparison}), both eLORETA and the Fully Connected Network perform inference for 200 samples in a fraction of seconds. \mymethod, while slower, still completed inference in less than a second, notably faster than Lasso.
+In our evaluation on a validation set of 2000 samples (Table \ref{tab:model_comparison}), both eLORETA and the Fully Connected Network perform inference for 2000 samples in a fraction of seconds. \mymethod, while slower, still completed inference a few seconds, notably faster than Lasso.
+To further examine model efficiency, we compared different hyperparameter settings.
 While scaling up the FCN improves its performance, there remains a big gap even to the smallest version of \mymethod, demonstrating the parameter efficiency of the convolutional network.
+For \mymethod, we varied not only the number of channels $C$, but also the depth, defined as the number of encoder-decoder resolution levels (i.e., downscaling and upscaling stages).
+Overall, \mymethod~shows stable performance across different hyperparameter settings.